fenekku/commandeer/README.md

 **commandline**

 `commandline` is used to delimit the space where you define the command line arguments and options you expect.
 All other commandeer constructs (described below) are placed under it.
+They are all optional - although you probably want to use at least one, right?

 **argument `identifier`, `type`**